joshi4/GeneDiseasePredictor/README.md

 * confirm the meaning of same chrom,start,end but different nssv id ?
 * Ask Sandeep about overlap with coding exons right now we can say it overlapped with A coding exon, but we want to know which ones as well?

+### Notes for the Report

+Experiment/Stats

+* Takes 2seconds per test example in a naive implementation of k_nn
+* would take 2 hours just to run through the test examples
+* Hence we use the ball tree

 ### Notes